fandhikazhr/windowsBATFiles/README.md

 # Player CMD
 <p>How to use :</p>

-1. First install mpv player on your windows operating system
+1. First install mpv player on your windows operating system.
-2. Add mpv installation folder to PATH
+2. Add mpv installation folder to PATH.
+3. So you can run playCMD.bat file.